baltpeter/thesis-mobile-consent-dialogs/thesis/600_results.md

     \begin{landscape}
 ```

 ![Observed transmissions of various types of data to trackers without interaction, grouped by platform.
+Note that we are also using the term "IDFA" for the Android advertising ID here.
 Each point represents a number of apps transmitting the respective row's data type to the tracker in the respective column, with the size of the point indicating how many apps performed this transmission at least once.
 The points are coloured according to the apps' platform.\
 \
 The observations in the "\<indicators>" column came from string-matching plain and base64-encoded text in the requests not covered by an endpoint-specific tracking request adapter.](../graphs/apps_trackers_data_types_initial.pdf){#fig:results-tracker-data-initial}